 The Fund is considered to be non-diversified, which means that it may invest more of its assets in the securities of a single issuer or a smaller number of issuers than if it were a diversified fund.
 To the extent the Index is concentrated (i.e., holds 25% or more of its total assets) in a particular industry or group of industries, the Fund is expected to be concentrated in that industry or group of industries to approximately the same extent that the Index concentrates in an industry or group of industries.
-As of June 30, 2023, the exploration, gold mining, and metals and mining industries, and the materials sector represented a significant portion of the Index.
+As of December 31, 2024, a significant portion of the Index is represented by securities of companies in the Lithium and Battery Metal Mining Industry, the exploration industry, and the materials sector.
 The degree to which components of the Index represent certain sectors or industries may change over time.